Barnard-PL-Labs/SequencerLiveCoding/README.md

     sudo apt install nodejs

 you will also need the awk-sdk npm package installed, as on prod at least, we call a serverless function on aws to run cvc5.
-If you don't want to use this - just ignore it. if you do want to call the serverless function, you will need the credentials - reach out to @santolucito for that.
+If you don't want to use this you still need to install it, but dont need to do anything else. if you do want to call the serverless function, you will need the credentials - reach out to @santolucito for that.

    sudo npm install aws-sdk